RichardJLei/RealJungleFullStack/Project-styple.md

 ## 2. Documentation Standards

 - **Docstrings:** Include docstrings for all functions, classes, and modules.s
-- **README Files:** Provide `README.md` files in major directories explaining their purpose and usage.
 - **API Documentation:** Use **Swagger** for documenting FastAPI REST API endpoints.
 - **Code Comments:** Add meaningful inline comments for complex logic or important sections of the code.